Halceyon/lock-stock-and-auth/README.md

 To get started you need to install the Nuget package:
 >Install-Package Lock-Stock-and-Auth

-This will create a folder in the root of your web application "Auth".
+This will create the following folders in the root of your web application:

-Inside this folder is the data context, controllers, models and views for your web application authentication.
+ - "Auth" - Contains the data context, managers, entities, controllers, models and views.
+ - "Providers" - OAuth and Bearer authentication providers
+ - "js/libs" - HTML client library

 To configure your oAuth and Auth option you need to edit the App_Start/AuthConfig.cs file.